kitmikai/ansible_vagrant_project/explanation.md

 Add a new product by clicking the add products button and then refresh the browser to view the recently added product displayed.

 ### Troubleshooting
 Incase you are not able to add a new product.
-Check the firewall status in the backend using the commands below:
+SSH to the backend virtual machine and check the firewall status using the commands below:
+* vagrant ssh backend     - SSH to the backend
-* sudo ufw status
+* sudo ufw status         - Check if firewall is active
+* sudo ufw enable         - Enable the firewall to run at boot
-* sudo ufw allow ssh
+* sudo ufw allow ssh      - Allow SSH
-* sudo ufw allow 2222/tcp
+* sudo ufw allow 2222/tcp - Allow port 2222
-* sudo ufw allow 5000/tcp
+* sudo ufw allow 5000/tcp - Allow port 5000
+* sudo reboot             - Reboot the virtual machine